Three Different Ways to Demo a SaaS Product

 If you are new to interactive demos, check Walnut or Reprise for more details.

-It is crucial to select the right demoing method for each situation.
-As always, this is somewhat product—and sales process-dependent, but here are some questions to consider (these work regardless of whether you want to demo a feature or a full product).
+It is crucial to select the suitable demoing method for each situation.
+As always, this is somewhat product—and sales process-dependent, but here are some questions to consider (these work regardless of whether you want to demo a feature or an entire product).

 After answering the questions, use the chart below to select the right way forward.